mixmesh/mixmesh/doc/rest.md

 Used to import public keys from a file.
 The file is supposed to have been exported during normal operation using `/key/export`.

 Implementation detail: In the end a PIN-encrypted file is generated, suitable to be loaded by the local PKI server during normal operation.
-This file typically ends up in `<obscrete-dir>/<nym>/player/local-pki/pki.db`.
+This file typically ends up in `<mixmesh-dir>/<nym>/player/local-pki/pki.db`.

 ### POST data

 The POST data is supposed to be uploaded as multipart/form-data with the following form parts:

 * nym
-* obscrete-dir
+* mixmesh-dir
 * pin
 * pin-salt
 * key-file